These 4-ingredient savory chickpea waffles are insanely easy and are naturally gluten-free and paleo!

 My family is waffle obsessed.
-James is the breakfast maker in our house, and for the past nine months or so, Ella has asked for waffles every single Sunday.
+James is the breakfast maker in our house, and for the past couple of years, Ella has asked for waffles every single Sunday.
 Not just any waffles, but the waffles from the Joy of Cooking, which, I’m told, are perfectly buttery and crispy.
 How would I know?
-The suckers are gluten-filled, and even though we’ve tried to make them gluten-free, Ella can taste the difference and begs (i.e. whines like hell) for the original.
-We usually give in, and I’m left pulling something out of the freezer if I’m lucky, or resorting to a bowl of porridge or granola.
-I will give them breakfast, but there’s no way they’re getting dinner too—I’ve reclaimed my waffle prerogative at supper with these delicious chickpea waffles.
+The suckers are gluten-filled, and even though we’ve tried to make them gluten-free, the kids can taste the difference and beg (i.e. whine like hell) for the original.
+We usually give in, and I’m left pulling something out of the freezer if I’m lucky, or resorting to a bowl of granola or a smoothie bowl.

 So what if I can’t have waffles at breakfast?
 I like them better at dinner anyway.

 How do you make chickpea waffles?

 - The batter couldn’t be easier (it’s just chickpea flour, water, olive oil, salt and an optional pinch of sugar!), but it needs time to rest—at least 1 hour or longer.
 I usually whisk it together in the morning so that it’s ready and waiting for me come lunch or dinnertime.

 - I prefer cooking with Diamond Crystal Kosher Salt, which has a fine texture and mild flavor.
 If you use Morton Kosher Salt, be sure to cut back on the quantity as indicated in the recipe, otherwise the waffles will be to salty.